Winfield Scott Hancock: Campaign against Garfield

 The Republicans nominated James A. Garfield, a Congressman from Ohio and a skillful politician, as well as a former general from the Civil War.
 Hancock and the Democrats expected to carry the Solid South, but needed to add a few of the Northern states to their total to win the election.
 The practical differences between the parties were few, and the Republicans were reluctant to attack Hancock personally because of his heroic reputation.
 The one policy difference the Republicans were able to exploit was a statement in the Democratic platform endorsing "a tariff for revenue only."
 Garfield's campaigners used this statement to paint the Democrats as unsympathetic to the plight of industrial laborers, a group that would benefit by a high protective tariff.
 The tariff issue cut Democratic support in industrialized Northern states, which were essential in establishing a Democratic majority.
 In the end, the Democrats and Hancock failed to carry any of the Northern states they had targeted, with the exception of New Jersey.
 Hancock lost the election to Garfield.
 Garfield polled only 39,213 more votes than Hancock, the popular vote being 4,453,295 for Garfield and 4,414,082 for Hancock.
 The electoral count, however, had a much larger spread, as Garfield polled 214 electoral votes and Hancock only 155.
-Garfield would be shot four months into his Presidency on July 2, 1881, and would die on September 19, 1881.
+Garfield would be shot four months into his presidency on July 2, 1881, and would die on September 19, 1881.

 Later life

 Hancock took his electoral defeat in stride and attended Garfield's inauguration.
 Following the election, Hancock carried on as commander of the Division of the Atlantic.
 He was elected president of the National Rifle Association in 1881, explaining that "The object of the NRA is to increase the military strength of the country by making skill in the use of arms as prevalent as it was in the days of the Revolution."
 Hancock was a Charter Director and the first president of the Military Service Institution of the United States from 1878 until his death in 1886.
 He was commander-in-chief of the Military Order of the Loyal Legion of the United States veterans organization from 1879 until his death in 1886.
 He was the author of Reports of Major General W. S. Hancock upon Indian Affairs, published in 1867.
-Hancock's last major public appearance was to preside over the funeral of President Grant in 1885, although he also made a less publicized trip that year to Gettysburg.